Mom Chooses To Keep Three Family Dogs Despite Her Son's Allergy To Pet Dander

 This user went through a similar experience and thinks OP is the a-hole.

-OP has to take a lot of factors into mind if she wants to do this right.
+OP has to take many factors into account if she wants to do this right.

 That's a good first step before finding a better solution.